 smartistU x Smartist University (formerly Smart Band Management) is a resource created by me, Jamie New, to help artist managers & music industry professionals navigate the music business, advance their artist’s careers, and build successful music businesses.

 When I started managing my first band, I had no idea what I was doing.
 I was surrounded by experienced managers, attended conferences and workshops (and even planned them myself!), Googled everything, but still felt like my questions weren’t being answered fast enough or succinctly enough.
 I often thought that if there was just one website that could tell me everything I needed to know in an organized, quick but detailed, step-by-step, and easy-to-understand format, then I’d be set!
 That’s not too much to ask, right?

-But not only that, I also wanted to learn more about the worlds of successful artists and artist managers; their processes, their challenges, their failures, and their biggest lessons.
-I wanted to learn straight from the mouths of the best in the world that I didn’t have to fly to another Country or Province for, or wait 6 months and pay $600 to attend the next event for.
+But not only that I also wanted to learn more about the worlds of successful artists and artist managers; their processes, their challenges, their failures, and their biggest lessons.
+I wanted to learn straight from the mouths of the best in the world that I didn’t have to fly to another Country or Province for, or wait 6 months and pay $600 to attend the next event.

-And in May of 2013, there became the birth of Smart Band Management.
+And in May of 2013, there became the birth of what is now known as smartistU.

-Smartist University offers in-depth music business training + monthly coaching with experts + community support + industry discounts + business tools & resources.
+smartistU offers in-depth music business and artist management training, monthly coaching with experts, networking, community support, industry discounts, business tools & other resources.